Occupational Health and Safety Code

 470.1(1)

-An employer must ensure that a magazine is constructed, used, operated and maintained in accordance with National Standard of Canada CAN/BNQ 2910-500/2015, Explosives - Magazines for Industrial Explosives.
+An employer must ensure that a magazine meets the requirements of National Standard of Canada CAN/BNQ 2910-500/2015 (R 2022), Explosives - Magazines for Industrial Explosives.

 470.1(2)

-An employer must ensure that the lighting used in a magazine does not create a fire or explosion hazard.
+An employer must ensure that the electrical equipment, systems, lighting and any other thing used in a magazine does not create a fire or explosion hazard.

-Storage and disposal of explosives, fuse assemblies and detonators
+Storage and disposal of explosives, safety fuse assemblies and detonators

 470.2(1)